Create Random Dungeons with Snippets

 Decorative Assets

-Now, you may define more decorative objects.
+Now, you can define more decorative objects.

-By default, you can use Region Ids from 1, 2, 3, and 4.
+By default, you can use Region IDs from 1, 2, 3, and 4.
 All of them are optional.

 How can I add new rows?

-Monsters, Chests, and other Gameplay related Objects
+Monsters, Chests, and other Gameplay-related Objects

 • 20: loot chests

-• 21: enemies
+• 21: mobs

 • 22: a single switch (e.g. for puzzles)

-You may use any other Region Id.
-To add or change Region Ids, or to change the number of how often an object spawns, go into Templates/Plugin Manager.
+You may use any other Region ID.
+To add or change Region IDs, or to change the number of how often an object spawns, go into Templates/Plugin Manager.

-Region Ids
+Region IDs

-Below is a table of the default Region Ids and their function.
+Below is a table of the default Region IDs and their function.

-Some Region Ids are reserved for special functions.
+Some Region IDs are reserved for special functions.
 You may change them in the Plugin Manager („RNGMaps“, and in the Templates inside of „RNGMaps_withSnippets“).

 Region IdDescription